Pictured above: Winged loosestrife (Lythrum alatum) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Winged loosestrife is a fast-growing subshrub with many star-shaped flowers.
+Winged loosestrife (Lythrum alatum) is a fast-growing subshrub with many star-shaped flowers.
 It typically blooms in summer and attracts a plethora of pollinators.
 It occurs naturally in freshwater marshes and wet flatwoods, prairies and roadside ditches throughout much of Florida.

 Flowers may be born singly or in pairs on spike-like racemes.
 They have 6 purple to pinkish petals, each with a magenta midvein.
 Stamens (also 6) have pink filaments and purple or green anthers.
 Calyces are 6-lobed and partially fused, forming a tube.
 Leaves are sessile, lanceolate to elliptic, with entire margins.
 They are mostly alternately arranged but may be opposite.
 Stems are 4-sided with slightly raised wings.
 They are erect and multi-branched.
 Lower stems are woody, upper stems herbaceous.
 Fruit is a dehiscent capsule with many time seeds.